 - Elementary Education Residents K-6 Certification (in Multi-Subjects): The elementary education resident will complete a yearlong residency experience at one programmatic level within one classroom (Grades 1-5) [beginning Fall 2024]. - Elementary Education Residents with 5-9 Endorsements: The resident seeking elementary certification with a 5-9 Endorsement will be assigned to a yearlong residency experience.
 One semester will be in a K-5 setting and one semester will be in an approved middle school with an assignment in the relevant content area of the 5-9 Endorsement program.

-NOTE: For the yearlong residency, candidates seeking elementary certification register for EDUC 359 (Reading & Language Arts II), EDUC 400 (Inclusion in the Regular Classroom), and EDUC 364 (Residency I) during the first semester and then EDUC 451 (Residency 2) and EDUC 461 (Student Teaching Seminar) during the second semester.
+For the yearlong residency, all candidates register for EDUC 400 (Inclusion in the Regular Classroom) during the Residency I semester and EDUC 461 (Student Teaching Seminar) during the second semester.